interpretml/interpret/docs/interpret/hyperparameters.md

 guidance: The conventional wisdom is that a lower learning rate is generally better, but we have found the relationship to be more complex for EBMs.
 In general, regression seems to prefer a higher learning rate, binary classification seems to prefer a lower learning rate, and multiclass is in-between.

 ## interactions
-default: 0.9

-ideal: As many as possible within interpretability limits.

-hyperparameters: [0.0, 0.9, 0.95, 0.99, 100, 250, 500]
+default: "3x" (classification), "5x" (regression)

+hyperparameters: [0, "0.5x", "1x", "1.5x", "2x", "2.5x", "3x", "3.5x", "4x", "4.5x", "5x", "6x", "7x", "8x", "9x", "10x", "15x", "20x", "25x"]

 guidance: Generally, this parameter should be chosen based on interpretability considerations as having too many interactions makes the model less interpretable.
-A reasonable stragegy is to initially include more interactions than desired, then drop the less important interactions in post processing after fitting.
-See the [remove_terms](./python/api/ExplainableBoostingClassifier.ipynb) function.
+A reasonable strategy is to initially include more interactions than desired, then drop the less important interactions.
 In terms of model performance, introducing more interactions tends to improve model accuracy.
-Values between 0 and LESS than 1 are interpreted as percentages of the number of features.
-For example, a dataset with 100 features and an interactions value of 0.7 will automatically detect and use 70 interactions.
-Values of 1 or higher indicate the exact number of interactions to be detected, so for example 1 would create 1 interaction term, and 50 would create 50.
+String values that begin with a float and have a trailing "x" are interpreted as multiples of the number of features.
+For example, a dataset with 100 features and an interactions value of "1.5x" will automatically detect and use 150 interactions.
+Integer values of 1 or higher indicate the exact number of interactions to be detected, so for example 1 would create 1 interaction term, and 50 would create 50.
+For classification "3.5x" seems to be a good average multiple.
+For regression "25x" to "50x"seems to be a good average multiple in terms of model performance, however that many interactions would usually be too many for interpretability reasons.

 ## inner_bags
 default: 0